jdsumsion/git-ged/README.md

 git-ged
 =======

-Status: experimental
+* Status: experimental
-Author: John Sumsion
+* Author: John Sumsion
-Inspriation: Git, Tim Shadel
+* Inspiration: Git, Tim Shadel

 GEDCOM plugin for Git.
 As a `git` subcommand, git-ged lets you import and manage GEDCOM files in a versioned, shareable way in a Git repository.